Sanford Lake

-Sanford Lake was a man-made reservoir located in Midland County, Michigan, but is no longer present since the failure of the Sanford Dam in May 2020.
-It was formed by the damming of the Tittabawassee River near the village of Sanford, Michigan.
-It was built for flood control and the production of hydroelectric power.
-The dam is owned and operated by the Four Lakes Task Force, a property owners' group that was established by the Midland and Gladwin County boards of commissioners to oversee the dams and the impoundment lakes created by them, who took over ownership as a condition of the settlement agreement that resulted from the condemnation proceedings with former dam owner, Boyce Hydro, LLC.
+Sanford Lake is a temporarily dry, man-made reservoir located near the village of Sanford in Midland County, Michigan.
+First flooded in 1925, it drained when the failure of the Sanford Dam restored the natural flow of the Tittabawassee River in May 2020.
+The dam, originally built for flood control and the production of hydroelectric power, is owned and operated by the Four Lakes Task Force, a property owners' group that was established by the Midland and Gladwin County boards of commissioners to oversee the dams and the impoundment lakes created by them, who took over ownership as a condition of the settlement agreement that resulted from the condemnation proceedings with former dam owner, Boyce Hydro, LLC.
+Reconstruction of the dam is scheduled to be completed in early 2026, at which point the reservoir will be refilled.

 About

 The main body of the lake stretched for about 6 mi north of the dam; since the collapse the water remains deep enough for small boat navigation up past the town of Edenville, 10 mi north of the dam.
 The lake was slightly over half a mile wide at its widest point.
 A survey by the Michigan DNR measured the main body of the lake at 1250 acre.
 According to the Sanford Lake Improvement Board website maintained by Midland County, the lake has a surface area of 1499 acre and a shoreline length of 34.5 mi.
 In May 2020, the Sanford Dam, as well as the Edenville Dam to the north, failed following rain and neglect of the dams.
 This resulted in the flooding of Sanford, Midland, Saginaw, and other surrounding areas.